 Columbia River Cold Water Refuges Plan

-The Columbia River Cold Water Refuges Plan focuses on the lower 325 miles of the Columbia River from the Snake River to the ocean (see map).
-Cold water refuges serve an increasingly important role to some salmon and steelhead species as the Lower Columbia River has warmed over the past 50 years and will likely continue to warm in the future due to climate change.
+EPA's Columbia River Cold Water Refuges Plan focuses on the lower 325 miles of the Columbia River from the Snake River to the ocean (see map).

-By issuing this plan, EPA is meeting its responsibilities under the Endangered Species Act associated with its approval of Oregon’s temperature standards for the Columbia River.
-This plan also serves as a reference for EPA’s Columbia and Snake Rivers Temperature Total Maximum Daily Load (TMDL).
+By issuing this plan, the EPA is meeting its responsibilities under the Endangered Species Act associated with its approval of Oregon’s temperature standards for the Columbia River.
+This plan also serves as a reference for EPA’s Total Maximum Daily Load (TMDL) for Temperature in the Columbia and Lower Snake Rivers.

-- Describes available cold water refuges (CWR) in the Lower Columbia River.
+- Describes available cold water refuges in the lower Columbia River.

-- Characterizes how salmon and steelhead use CWR.
+- Characterizes how salmon and steelhead use cold water refuges.

-- Assesses the amount of CWR needed to attain Oregon’s Clean Water Act CWR narrative water quality standard.
+- Assesses the amount of cold water refuges needed to attain Oregon’s Clean Water Act cold water refuges narrative water quality standard.

-- Identifies actions to protect and restore CWR.
+- Identifies actions to protect and restore cold water refuges.

-EPA worked with Oregon, Washington, NOAA Fisheries, tribes, and other partners to develop the plan, including receiving valuable input from about twenty contributing parties on an October 2019 draft.
+The EPA worked with Oregon, Washington, NOAA Fisheries, Tribes, and other partners to develop the plan, including valuable input from contributing parties on an October 2019 draft version.

 Documents